wso2/identity-apps/docs/hotfix/README.md

 >
 > It's not needed to add changesets to a hotfix PR.

 4. Upon merging the PR, a hotfix release will be automatically triggered.
-You can find the hotfix release in the [releases](https://github.com/wso2/identity-apps/releases).
+You can find the created hotfix release in the [releases](https://github.com/wso2/identity-apps/releases).